TrashPandaCode/reports/pmpt-bv-final/main.typ

 // Room Acoustics and Image-based Prediction
 //     Why predicting RT60 from images is plausible (visual cues: size, materials, layout).
 //     Prior work (if any): vision-based acoustics inference.
+//

+== Room Acoustics and Image-based Prediction

+=== Plausibility of Predicting RT60 from Images Predicting RT60 from images is plausible because visual cues in a room’s appearance often correlate strongly with its acoustic characteristics.
+Key visual indicators such as room size, shape, surface materials, and furnishing density provide valuable information for estimating reverberation time.
+For instance, large rooms with hard, reflective surfaces like bare concrete or glass typically have longer RT60s, while smaller, carpeted spaces with soft furnishings tend to have shorter RT60s.
+The presence of diffusive elements, ceiling height, and spatial openness also contribute to acoustic behavior and are often clearly visible in images.
+With the increasing power of computer vision and deep learning, models can learn to associate such visual patterns with measured RT60 values, making image-based prediction a promising and intuitive approach to room acoustics analysis.

+=== Prior Work in this Field

+//
 // Machine Learning & CNNs
 //     Brief overview of CNNs.
 //     Transfer learning and augmentation.